 Be Prepared: 5 Strategies for Building a Budget-Friendly Emergency Kit

-As Hurricane Irma churns in the Atlantic Ocean, now is a great time to evaluate — or create — your emergency kit.
+We’ve officially entered hurricane season, meaning it’s time to evaluate — or create — your emergency kit.

 How to Build Your Emergency Kit for Less

-Or, try the budget-friendly option: build your own customized, cost-effective kit.
+Or, try the budget-friendly option: Build your own customized, cost-effective kit.
 Here’s how.

 1. Decide What You Need